ppt000/mqtt_gateways/docs/source/index.rst

 What it does:

-* it deals with all the boilerplate code to manage an MQTT connection, to load configuration and mapping data, and to create appropriate log handlers,
+* it deals with all the boilerplate code to manage an MQTT connection, to load configuration and mapping data, and to create log handlers,
 * it encapsulates the interface in a class that needs only 2 methods ``__init__`` and ``loop``,
-* it creates a messaging abstraction layer between the wrapper and the interface,
+* it creates an intuitive messaging abstraction layer between the wrapper and the interface,
 * it isolates the syntax and keywords of the MQTT network from the internals of the interface.

 Who is it for: